History, MA

 Direction and Advising

 The director of graduate studies is charged with directing the department’s graduate programs and with the general advising of all graduate students in matters of course selection, financial aid, and placement.
-In addition, each student chooses, in consultation with the director of graduate studies, a field adviser who directs the student’s field-specific work, including: the master’s essay, the selection of post-master’s course work, completion of the Doctoral Program Planning Form and the doctoral dissertation.
+In consultation with the director of graduate studies, a field adviser also may assist in directing the student’s field-specific work, including: the selection of course work, the master’s essay, and advising on the student's next professional steps.

 Degree Overview

 All master’s students must complete 30 credit hours of course work and a master’s essay or public history project.
-Included in that total is HIST 6100 The Art and Craft of History, HIST 6961 Master of Arts Essay and Professional Discernment, and at least six of those credits must be in research seminars.
-With the consent of the department chairperson, six hours of graduate work outside the department may be included in the master of arts program.
+Included in that total is HIST 6100 History, Theory, Practice and HIST 6961 Master of Arts Essay and Professional Discernment, and at least six of those credits must be in research seminars (HIST 6954).
+With the consent of the department chairperson, six credit hours of graduate work outside the department may be included in the master of arts program.
 No foreign language is required for the master’s degree.

-Students in any major area may choose to complete three required courses to fulfill a focus in Public History: HIST 5100 Public History, HIST 5101 Applied History, and 3 credit hours in HIST 5986 Internship in History.
+Students may choose to complete three required courses to fulfill a focus in Public History: HIST 5100 Public History, HIST 5101 Applied History, and 3 credit hours in HIST 5986 Internship in History.

 Code | Title | Hours |